tkuhn/tkuhn.github.com/index.md

 ### Awards

+- **Best RASH Paper Award** at the Workshop on Semantics, Analytics, Visualisation: Enhancing Scholarly Data (SAVE-SD 2015) at WWW 2015 for the paper _Science Bots: A Model for the Future of Scientific Computation?_
 - **Best Research Paper Award** at the 11th Extended Semantic Web Conference (ESWC 2014) for the paper _Trusty URIs: Verifiable, Immutable, and Permanent Digital Artifacts for Linked Data_
 - **1k Challenge Winner** at the Beyond the PDF 2 conference in 2013 for the proposal of an